huysentruitw/projecto/README.md

 ### ConnectionLifetimeScope

 A connection lifetime scope is a scope that is created and disposed inside the call to `projector.Project`.
 The projector uses the `ConnectionLifetimeScopeFactory` to create a disposable `ConnectionLifetimeScope`.
-The connection lifetime scope can be used to manage the lifetime of connections.
+The connection lifetime scope is responsible for resolving connections as needed by one or more projections and has `ScopeEnded` and `ConnectionResolved` events to have more control over the lifetime of the used connection(s).

 ```csharp
 public class ExampleConnectionLifetimeScopeFactory : IConnectionLifetimeScopeFactory